openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 - You have a development environment set up using `Tutor`_.
 - You have a basic understanding of Python and Django.
 - You have a basic understanding of Django signals.
 If not, you can review the `Django Signals Documentation`_.
-- You understand the concept of events or have reviewed the relevant :doc:`/concepts/index` docs.
+- You understand the concept of events or have reviewed the relevant :ref:`Concepts` docs.
 - You are familiar with the terminology used in the project, such as the terms :term:`Event Type` or :term:`Event Payload`.
-If not, you can review the :doc:`../reference/glossary` docs.
+If not, you can review the :ref:`Glossary` docs.
-- You have reviewed the :doc:`../decisions/0016-event-design-practices` ADR.
+- You have reviewed the :ref:`ADR-16` ADR.
 - You have identified that you need to create a new event and have a use case for the event.

 Steps